 Recent representations of broker-dealers and their employees in Securities and Exchange Commission (SEC) and Financial Industry Regulatory Authority (FINRA) investigations include matters in the following areas:

-- Municipal bond underwriting expenses
+- Municipal bond disclosures to investors and underwriting expenses

 - Structured and complex products sold to retail clients, including sales practices and supervision relating to leveraged and inverse Exchange Traded Funds (ETFs)